How to win fast and first with AI

 Regulation and ethics are top of mind for an organization of nearly half a million people.
 We stick closely to the European-initiated General Data Protection Regulations (GDPR) and have mandatory privacy and security reviews on all projects.
 We have ethics in mind though our use of:

-As my colleague Dr. Athina Kanioura notes in her blog on the topic, now is the time to scale your AI.
+Now is the time to scale your AI.
 I hope my walk through of what Accenture is doing to scale AI has given you some ideas to move forward with your own AI journey.